List of Nintendo DS accessories

-Game Boy Advance game slot on the Nintendo DS (above) and the Game Boy Advance SP (below).
+Game Boy Advance game slot on the Nintendo DS Lite (above) and the Game Boy Advance SP (below).
 Many accessories used the Game Boy Advance slot to connect to the Nintendo DS.

 This is a list of accessories for the Nintendo DS.

 Accessories for the Nintendo DS often came in two forms: those that worked with Slot 1 as a regular DS cartridge, and those that worked in Slot 2 (for Game Boy Advance cartridges) known as a "DS Option Pak" when inserted in the DS or DS Lite system's main menu.
 When inserted, the GBA slot option on the DS menu will show the text "There is a DS Option Pak inserted", with the exception of any DS/GBA connectivity accessories such as Boktai Solar Sensors and Lunar Knights.

 Nintendo has emphasized that its primary intention for the inclusion of a GBA cartridge slot was to allow a wide variety of accessories to be released for the system, the Game Boy Advance compatibility titles being a logical extension.

 As the Nintendo DSi and later models lack a GBA slot, Option Paks are not compatible with it, rendering certain games unplayable.